yasinaydin14/Pokemon-Bot/README.md

 Parsed replays will download automatically when requested by the `ParsedReplayDataset`, but these datasets are large.
 Use `python -m metamon.data.download parsed-replays` to download them in advance.

-> [!WARNING]
-> The parsed replay system received a [large update](https://github.com/UT-Austin-RPL/metamon/pull/26) to support Gen 9, which was rushed to be available in time for the [PokéAgent Challenge](https://pokeagent.github.io/index.html) launch.
-Until we can retrain and validate new policies, the latest version of the dataset (`"v3-beta"`) should be considered experimental. `python -m metamon.data.download parsed-replays --version v2` gets the previous version, which has been confirmed to replicate the paper results for Gen 1-4.

 #### Server/Replay Sim2Sim Gap